 Whether you’re planning to move abroad, settle in France for a new life with your family, pursue your studies, learn another language or boost you career...
 HSBC Continental Europe is at your side to support you in all your projects, all over the world.

 Each year, millions of expatriates move abroad to try their luck in a new country or region, so why not you?
 Wherever life takes you, your international bank is here to help get ready to move and to make your new home a success.

 The International Centre supports you

 Monday to Friday from 8am to 7pm and Saturday from 9am to 5pm.(1)

 Online services in French and English

 Fee-free withdrawals using your HSBC bank card at our cash machines

-Outside the Euro zone, withdrawals made in an HSBC cash machines are exempt from withdrawal fees by HSBC France(4) .
+Outside the Euro zone, withdrawals made in an HSBC cash machines are exempt from withdrawal fees by HSBC Continental Europe(4) .
 Find them in 66 countries and regions in Europe, Asia, the Americas, the Middle East and North Africa.